 NVMe/RoCE requires a lossless fabric.
 For FlashArray, there are two options which are partially covered in this KB for ESXi:

-- Configure the HBA for Per-priority Flow Control (PFC) and that it trust the QOS bits in the IP header in order to queue the traffic in and out of the appropriate queues on the adapter.
+- Configure the HBA for Per-priority Flow Control (PFC) and ensure that it trust the QOS bits in the IP header in order to queue the traffic in and out of the appropriate queues on the adapter.

 - Configure the HBA for Global Pause Flow Control only if the ESXi host is directly connected to the array.

 Mellanox RDMA NICs